Basketball Drills - 5-on-5 Scrimmage with a Purpose DrillsBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Special SituationsWe will create a certain situation and then start the play.
 For example, we might say that the red team (on offense) is down by 1 with 20 seconds left.
 Then we will let the white team try the same situation, before moving on to another situation.
 There are many situations you can pose.
 See these basketball special situations.

-So you can see that using 5-on-5 "scrimmage with a purpose" drills can help your team to accomplish certain things, can help solve some problems, and are fun.
+5-on-5 "scrimmage with a purpose" drills can help your team to accomplish certain things, can help solve problems, and are fun.